 The best cut of pork for pulled pork

 As a general rule, the more a muscle is used during the animal’s life, the tougher the meat.
 That’s why cuts like filet mignon are so desired — they are barely used during the animal’s life.
-You may have to cook the picnic roast for a little longer and use more moisture-heavy cooking methods, but it will get you most of the way there.

 Best practices for choosing the best meat for pulled pork